Severe Thunderstorm Warning issued for Washington by NWS - News Break

 Severe Thunderstorm Warning issued for Washington by NWS

-Effective: 2021-07-13 03:37:00 EDT Expires: 2021-07-13 04:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud-to-ground lightning is occurring with this storm.
+Effective: 2021-07-13 03:43:00 EDT Expires: 2021-07-13 04:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud-to-ground lightning is occurring with this storm.
 Move indoors immediately.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Torrential rainfall is occurring with this storm and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Move to an interior room on the lowest floor of a building.
 Please report severe weather by calling 412-262-1988, posting to the NWS Pittsburgh Facebook page, or using Twitter @NWSPITTSBURGH.
-Target Area: Washington The National Weather Service in Pittsburgh has issued a * Severe Thunderstorm Warning for Central Washington County in southwestern Pennsylvania * Until 415 AM EDT. * At 337 AM EDT, a severe thunderstorm was located over East Washington, or over Washington, moving east at 45 mph.
+Target Area: Washington A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 415 AM EDT FOR CENTRAL WASHINGTON COUNTY At 342 AM EDT, a severe thunderstorm was located near East Washington, or near Canonsburg, moving east at 45 mph.
 HAZARD...Wind gusts to 60 mph.
 SOURCE...Radar.
-IMPACT...Expect damage to trees and power lines, resulting in some power outages. * Locations impacted include Washington...
+IMPACT...Expect damage to trees and power lines, resulting in some power outages.
+Locations impacted include Washington...
 Gastonville Monessen...
 California Donora...
 Monongahela Charleroi...
 Wolfdale Bentleyville...
 East Washington New Eagle...
 Wickerham Manor-Fisher This includes the following highways Interstate 70 in Pennsylvania between mile markers 15 and 40.
 Interstate 79 in Pennsylvania between mile markers 28 and 42.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0